subugoe/metrics-website/_posts/2018-06-06-road-to-new-metrics-pictures.md

 ref: road-to-new-metrics-pictures
 ---
 <!-- Start editing content here-->
 From the arrival to the gathering of the results, we in gained many new perspectives on alternative metrics, their actors and protagonists in Hamburg.
-Here are some impressions of our workshop „Road To New Metrics“:testtesttesttesttesttesttesttesttesttesttesttesttesttest
+Here are some impressions of our workshop „Road To New Metrics“:

 {:.img--decoration-blue}